SumavisionQ5/WiiStation/README.md

 # WiiStation

-WiiStation (formerly WiiSXRX_2022), is a Sony PlayStation 1 (PS1/PSX/PSone) emulator, forked from the original WiiSX-RX (https://github.com/niuus/WiiSXRX) emulator by NiuuS, originally a port of PCSX-Reloaded, but with many changes from PCSX-ReARMed, for the Nintendo Wii/Wii U.
+WiiStation (formerly WiiSXRX_2022) is a Sony PlayStation 1 (PS1/PSX/PSone) emulator, forked from the original WiiSX-RX (https://github.com/niuus/WiiSXRX) emulator by NiuuS, originally a port of PCSX-Reloaded, but with many changes from PCSX-ReARMed, for the Nintendo Wii/Wii U.

 ## The following changes have been made to the code based on WiiSXRX.

 * HID controllers support!

-  Supported controllers referred to [Nintendont](https://github.com/FIX94/Nintendont).
+  Supported controllers are the same as those supported by [Nintendont](https://github.com/FIX94/Nintendont).

   If you want to add controllers beyond what Nintendont supports, you need to add a new INI configuration file.
 The process should be as follows:

   Connect your HID controller to the Wii, and then start **HID_Test.dol** (please modify it to **boot.dol**).
 If the controller is supported, you will see normal connection information and information when each button is pressed.
-  Send me the information when each button is pressed, and I will create an INI file.
+  Send me the information for each button press, and I will create an INI file.
 Or, refer to 0810_0003.ini to create your INI file.
   You can refer to the information in this link: https://gbatemp.net/threads/nintendont-custom-controller-configuration-file.633068/#post-10164777

 * Incorporating the latest CDROM and CDRISO codes from PCSX-ReARMed, the compatibility of the system has been greatly improved.
-  Many games that could not be run or had problems before can be run now.
+  Many games that previously could not run or had issues can now run properly.

 * CDDA (Compact Disc Digital Audio) tracks & multi-tracks support.